 Find better coping mechanisms

 As mentioned earlier, many people don’t know how to cope with the stress of quarantine, let alone working from home on top of it.
 If you’re struggling to relax and de-stress, there are a few things you can do to better cope:

 - Try talking to a therapist.
 There’s still a stigma against getting help in certain parts of the world, but many therapists are accepting online patients in the midst of the coronavirus pandemic.
 They might be able to give you better coping mechanisms and offer a different perspective when you need one.
 At the very least, they will be an unbiased person to talk to when you need to vent your stress.

 - Indulge in self-care.
 Self-care doesn’t necessarily mean shopping online.
 At its core, self-care is designed to improve your health and wellbeing.
 Take the time to slow down, practice mindfulness, and enjoy the world around you.
 Eat healthy food.
 Try those new CBD gummies that everyone has been talking about.
 Broad-spectrum CBD has 0% THC and offers you just the relaxation.
 If you’re finding it difficult to relax at the end of the night, this natural additive might be able to help.

 - Take more breaks throughout the workday.
 If you’re running on empty, a quick walk around the block can make all the difference.
 You’ll be most productive when you’re not feeling overwhelmed or stressed out.

 Many people will continue working from home for the foreseeable future.
 If you want to feel more productive and less stressed, rely on these tips.

-This entry was posted on Monday, August 24th, 2020 at 11:07 am and is filed under Uncategorized.
+This entry was posted on Monday, August 24th, 2020 at 11:07 am and is filed under Opinion, Other.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.